-The tax is assessed on the CIF value of the car.
-CIF stands for “Cost, Insurance, Freight”, i.e. the total value of the car, plus the cost of shipping insurance and the cost of the shipping itself.
+The tax assession on the CIF value of the car.
+CIF stands for “Cost, Insurance, Freight”.
+I.E. the total value of the car, plus the cost of shipping insurance and the cost of the shipping itself.
 Given the high taxes, it’s therefore paramount to keep the cost of the used vehicle as low as possible when importing into Cameroon.
 This as why, as discussed above, we recommend making your second-hand purchase in the United States through an online car auction.

 The Used Car Market in Cameroon

-Poverty remains a real problem in the country of Cameroon, and therefore the Cameroonian new and used car markets are much softer than you’d find in other nearby countries.
-That said, the car market that does exist in Cameroon relies exclusively on imports, with second-hand vehicles from the United States and Europe making up the vast majority of cars the imported into the country.
+Poverty remains a real problem in the country of Cameroon.
+Therefore the Cameroonian new and used car markets are much softer than you’d find in other nearby countries.
+That said, the car market that does exist in Cameroon relies exclusively on imports.
+With second-hand vehicles from the United States and Europe making up the vast majority of cars the imported into the country.

 The preference among Cameroonian auto buyers is strongly for low-cost and easy-to-maintain vehicles.
 For this reason, you’ll find that Asian auto makes, particularly Toyota, are the most popular in the country.
 The reason for this is simple.
 These cars are usually quite fuel efficient, and replacement parts are easy to come by.

-There is some demand in the country for luxury automobiles, which does present some opportunity for someone importing used U.S. cars into Cameroon.
-However, if the market for vehicles in Cameroon is soft (and small) overall, then the market for luxury vehicles is miniscule.
-Still, a used luxury vehicle purchased in the United States at a deep discount has a solid chance of finding a buyer, provided that the price is right.
+There is some demand in the country for luxury automobiles.
+Which does present some opportunity for someone importing used U.S. cars into Cameroon.
+However, the market for vehicles in Cameroon is soft (and small) overall.
+Then the market for luxury vehicles is miniscule.
+Still, a used luxury vehicle you purchase in the United States at a deep discount has a solid chance of finding a buyer.
+If the price is right.

 When seeking to enter the used car market in Cameroon, it’s worth noting the effect of grey and black markets.
 Lack of government oversight and the aforementioned issues with poverty have led to corruption at various levels.
 For this reason, you may find it prudent to work with an experienced customs broker when importing used vehicles from the U.S. into the country.